micahshute/micahshute.github.io/_posts/2018-09-08-developing_style_long_un_expected_party_decorations.markdown

 >## Strategy
 >Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it

-I do not have an algorithm that I am using to manipulate data in this class.
-Data is gathered by an APIManager.
+I think I could have solved the problem using a Strategy design pattern.
+I was unsure which one would work best, and I ended up deciding to go with the decorator.

 >## Decorator